So Taylor Swift & Haim Wrote The Best Murder Mystery Of The Year

-No offense to The Undoing's finale — actually, full offense to The Undoing's finale — but Taylor Swift and Haim just dropped the best murder mystery of 2020.
+No offence to The Undoing's finale — actually, full offence to The Undoing's finale — but Taylor Swift and Haim just dropped the best murder mystery of 2020.

-"no body no crime," which appears on Swift's ninth album, evermore, is a country-pop rock track about a the disappearance of a woman named Este, and her friends' efforts to avenge her death.
-There's a cheating husband who clearly has blood on his hands, a running Olive Garden date, and a rock solid alibi for Este's friend to get revenge in their late friend's honor.
-(It's a very The Chicks plot line; they approve.)
+"no body no crime," which appears on Swift's ninth album, evermore, is a country-pop rock track about the disappearance of a woman named Este, and her friends' efforts to avenge her death.
+There's a cheating husband who clearly has blood on his hands, a running Olive Garden date, and a rock-solid alibi for Este's friend to get revenge in their late friend's honour.
+(It's a very The Chicks plotline; they approve.)
 I think he did it, but I just can’t prove it, Swift sings at the beginning of the song about Este's mysterious disappearance, but by the end, it's Swift who is singing about another woman (the husband's mistress) trying to prove what happened to her husband: No, no body, no crime/ I wasn't lettin' up until the day he died.

 Advertisement